-The DMC-30000 provides an input interrupt function which causes the program to automatically execute the instructions following the #ININT label.
+The DMC-40x0 provides an input interrupt function which causes the program to automatically execute the instructions following the #ININT label.
 This function is enabled using the II m,n,o command.
 The m specifies the beginning input and n specifies the final input in the range.
 The parameter o is an interrupt mask.
 If m and n are unused, o contains a number with the mask.
 For example, II,,5 enables inputs 1 and 3.

 A low input on any of the specified inputs will cause automatic execution of the #ININT subroutine.
 The Return from Interrupt (RI) command is used to return from this subroutine to the place in the program where the interrupt had occurred.
+If it is desired to return to somewhere else in the program after the execution of the #ININT subroutine, the Zero Stack (ZS) command is used followed by unconditional jump statements.

-IMPORTANT Use the RI command (not EN) to return from the #ININT subroutine. --------------- ---
+IMPORTANT Use the RI command (not EN) to return from the #ININT subroutine.